argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 table = db.create_table(table_name, schema=Docs)
 ```

-The previous snippet will create a table with 3 columns, one for the synthetic query (`query`), one that we will name `text` containing the chunk from the documentation, and a `vector`, which will have associated the dimension from our model.
+The previous snippet will create a table with 3 columns: one for the synthetic query (`query`), one that we will name `text` containing the chunk from the documentation, and a `vector`, which will have associated the dimension from our model.
 After running the step, we can interact with the table.

 #### Populate the table